csabapalfi/robust-javascript/README.md

 Trying to redefine a const: `TypeError: Assignment to constant variable.`

-Trying to add a property to an Object that was `Object.seal`ed.
+Trying to add a property to an Object that was `Object.seal`ed: `TypeError: Cannot add property x, object is not extensible`

-Trying overwrite properties on an Object that `Object.freeze`ed.
+Trying overwrite properties on an Object that `Object.freeze`ed: `TypeError: Cannot assign to read only property 'x' of object`

 Lint, test, use and editor with static code analysis.